IVIG (Intravenous Immunoglobulin)

 Before Treatment

-- Hydration recommended
+- Hydration is usually encouraged

 During Infusion

-- IV line placed
+- An IV line is placed

 After Treatment